-- Serious injury can result if caution is not used when operating the unit.
-Operate the unit only when all persons are clear of the electrical and mechanical systems. - Unplug the power cord from the power outlet before transporting or cleaning the unit.
-To unplug, grasp the mold near the outlet and pull the cord in a direction parallel to the floor (not at an angle). - Make sure that the brakes are completely released before attempting to move the unit.
+Serious injury can result if caution is not used when operating the unit.
+Operate the unit only when all persons are clear of the electrical and mechanical systems.

+- Unplug the power cord from the power outlet before transporting or cleaning the unit. - Make sure that the brakes are completely released before attempting to move the unit.
 Attempting to move the unit with the brakes engaged could result in injury to the user and/or patient.